I’ve been meaning to put together an Uluwatu beach guide for awhile now, because this area of Bali has some of the best

-The beaches and cliffs around Uluwatu are just perfect for clubs, so naturally it has quite a few.
+The beaches and cliffs around Uluwatu are just perfect for clubs, so naturally it has quite a few of them.

-A few to check out are Ulu Cliffhouse, Sundays Beach Club, El Kabron, and The Edge.
+Some good clubs to check out are Ulu Cliffhouse, Sundays Beach Club, Palmilla, El Kabron, and Oneeighty.

-Our absolute favorite club for sunset is the Oneeighty cliff pool at The Edge.
-This one’s not a beach, but you get to see the beaches from the top of a cliff!
+Our absolute favorite club for sunset is the Oneeighty cliff pool at The Edge!
+The pool has a glass bottom and amazing views of the Uluwatu cliffs.

 More Things To Do In Uluwatu Bali

 Thanks for looking!
 I hope you enjoyed this Uluwatu beach guide!

 Don’t forget to check out my complete list of all the top things to do in Uluwatu Bali!

 If you want to explore Uluwatu beaches with a tour package, there are lots of great online options available.